TykTechnologies/tyk-operator/docs/policies.md

 #### Known Issues w/ Tyk Dashboard

 - Created `SecurityPolicy` types will not allow you to create Keys through the UI.
-That is a bug addressed by a Dashboard ticket.
-In the meantime, generate keys through Dashboard API Calls.
+In the meantime, you can generate keys through Dashboard API Calls.
 - Created `SecurityPolicy` types will not be publishable to the Developer Portal.

 Both above are being addressed in an upcoming Tyk Dashboard release.  please wait for an official release date and version.